 Go racing if at all possible and watch the horses and try and speak to someone about how the horses are trained or visist a stable if you can and get more information about that particular trainer and how he runs his horses.

-If you can specialise on certain parts of racing as mentioned before, then learn everything you can about those particular race types, you can't help but win more.
+If you can specialise on certain parts of racing as mentioned before and then learn everything you can about those particular race types, you can't help but win more.